 At the unanimous decision in our first match, and the fair and square, final arm-bar submission—or near broken elbow—in the second, he would then hug me, cackling, in salutation – a long-dead language resurrected: “That wuhrra right good ol’ scrap we ‘ad, Dan, weren’t tit?”.

-In the semi-final beforehand there was barely a scrap at all to satisfy the crowd – it was silent and brief.
+In the second tournament semi-final there was barely a scrap at all to satisfy the crowd – it was silent, save for the scuffling, and brief.
 I put an imposing figure probably nearly a stone heavier than my seventy two kilos on his back – and choked him out from on top, with little finesse, after maybe five or ten minutes.

-His uncanny silence throughout, that made him difficult to read, and his look of resignation on losing, stood in stark contrast to my apprehension at his size and potential – and I was filled with a sense of apology as we shook hands and I tried to catch his eye and smile reassuringly.
+His uncanny muteness throughout, being difficult to read, and his look of resignation on losing, stood in stark contrast to my apprehension at his size and potential – and I was filled with a sense of apology as we shook hands and I tried to catch his eye and smile reassuringly.

-On reflection, the big, tubby bear with a black, pudding basin haircut may have been as apprehensive about facing me as I was at the prospect of facing Fred again.
+On reflection, the big, tubby, twenty year old bear with a black, pudding basin haircut may have been as apprehensive about facing me as I was at the prospect of facing Fred again.

 And Fred won the second final in not just the seventy two to seventy nine kilo weight category but the sixty five below us, too.

 If I’d ever actually managed through weight training and eating offal and protein shakes and pills to gain some weight, chasing the grail of growth hormone and testosterone replacement therapy like so many other men and women—instead of boiling and burning muscle and fat away on the Walthamstow Marshes, in the pee-stained, twenty four storey, concrete stairwells, and in the pungent, slippery crotches and armpits of the Queen Mother Sports Centre—I might never have faced him.